 Art Gallery of Ontario (AGO)

 You might not expect to find a castle in the middle of the city when you travel to Toronto, but Casa Loma is just that.
-Built in 1914 by Sir Henry Pellatt, a Canadian financier with imagination that matched his pockets, this is the only full sized castle in North America.
-Today, Casa Loma is a museum that offers a taste of Edwardian era splendor with secret passages, stables and a stunning conservatory.
+Built in 1914 by Sir Henry Pellatt, a Canadian financier with an imagination that matched his pockets, this is the only full-sized castle in North America.
+Today, Casa Loma is a museum that offers a taste of Edwardian-era splendour with secret passages, stables and a stunning conservatory.
 You can also stroll in the beautiful gardens for breathtaking views of the city.
 This is also a venue for special events like escape games and concerts in the garden.

 For a truly unique experience when you travel to Toronto, make sure to visit the CN Tower, a quintessential Toronto icon.
-Build in the 1970s and standing at 1,815-ft tall, the tower was the tallest freestanding structure in the world until 2007.
-With 360-degree views of the city from four different observation areas, including the famous glass floor and the EdgeWalk you can see Toronto in a unique way.
+Built in the 1970s and standing at 1,815 feet tall, the tower was the tallest freestanding structure in the world until 2007.
+With 360-degree views of the city from four different observation areas, including the famous glass floor and the EdgeWalk, you can see Toronto in a unique way.
 From a fine dining revolving restaurant, gift shop or a walk among sharks and other water creatures at Ripley’s Aquarium, there are plenty of options for the whole family.

 Step back in time to what was once the largest spirit distillery in the world and is Toronto’s National Historic Site.
 The 40+ heritage buildings and brick-lined courtyards are home to numerous restaurants, art galleries, artisan boutiques, specialty retail stores and more.
 The Distillery is home to unique and interesting events throughout the year, with something to do in every season.